Boris Souvarine: Creation of the Communist Party

 In 1919, Souvarine joined the committee of the Communist International and became one of its most active members, helping to diffuse large numbers of political and propagandist literature across Europe.

 In one of these leaflets, Souvarine wrote:

 The Socialist-Communist parties must attempt to create a proletarian democracy that will eliminate class by abolishing economic privilege, and of which the organs are soviets, i.e. peasant and worker councils—a new type of organisation governing itself.

-In 1920, he is elected delegate to the SFIO's Congress where he advocates for cross-party membership to the Communist International.
-In March 1920, he created the widely read and influential Bulletin Communiste as twice monthly mouth-piece of the Third International.
+In 1920, he was elected delegate to the SFIO's Congress where he advocates for cross-party membership to the Communist International.
+In March 1920, he created the widely read and influential Bulletin Communiste as a twice monthly mouth-piece of the Third International.

 Tours Congress

 Souvarine's motion at the SFIO's Tours Congress founded what is today the French Communist Party.

 Souvarine was arrested on 17 May 1920 in a government crackdown that accused a number of communist leaders and revolutionary activists of anarchist plots and conspiracy.
-Because of a lack of substantive evidence, he was released shortly after with Fernand Loriot and Pierre Monatte, who are all acquitted in March 1921.
+Because of a lack of substantive evidence, he was released shortly after with Fernand Loriot and Pierre Monatte, and the three were all acquitted in March 1921.

 In prison, Souvarine buried himself in his journalistic, political and essay writing, writing almost non-stop for Bulletin communiste, l'Humanité, La Vague and La Vie Ouvrière.
 It was then that he composed the famous motion for the Tours Congress that would eventually split the SFIO and form the French Communist Party.

-In December 1920, Loriot and Souvarine are named honorary presidents of the Tours Congress.
-Over 75% of congress delegates adopt the Souvarine motion that created the French Section of the Communist International.
+In December 1920, Loriot and Souvarine were named honorary presidents of the Tours Congress.
+Over 75% of congress delegates adopted the Souvarine motion that created the French Section of the Communist International.
 Much later, once the party became fully Stalinised, it became known as the French Communist Party.